Disadvantages of Dental Crowns

 The crown preparation process can lead to serious complications:

-Expert Insight: Dr. Michael Lee, endodontist, states: “While rare, nerve damage during crown preparation can occur, especially with teeth that have large fillings or previous trauma.
+Dr. Michael Lee, an endodontist, notes: “While nerve damage during crown preparation is rare, it can happen—especially with teeth that have large fillings or previous trauma.
 Always discuss your tooth’s history with your dentist.”

 4. Bite Issues and Jaw Pain